stretchyboy/personal-user-manual/README.md

 - Effort
 - Care & Respect
 - Creativity
+- Geekiness

 ## My Blind Spots

-- Memory, I have an aquired brain injury and so I you just ask for a thing to be done, it will disappear in to the ether.
+- Memory : I have an acquired brain injury and so if you just ask for a thing to be done, it will disappear in to the ether.
 Email things with clear dates or ask for access to my Trello / Planner
 - I struggle to work in really loud / busy environments

 ## My Pet Peeves